Course content:

 3. Application to Natural Hazards: Throughout the course, students explore the application of these remote sensing techniques in the rapid mapping and analysis of various natural hazards, including:

-- Volcanoes: Monitoring activity and predicting eruptions.
+- Volcanoes: Monitoring activity and understanding eruption processes.

 - Landslides: Assessing risk areas and potential impacts.